holoviz/holoviz/doc/contribute.md

 - Add screenshots or screen recordings (before changes and after changes) must be included
 - Cite sources and docs you referenced with working links

 Please limit to 2 open PRs at a time across our repos; if you have more than 2 open PRs.

+Separately, please refrain from tagging maintainers shortly after opening a PR/issue, as reviews will happen when time allows.
+Only bump a PR/issue that has been open for a longer period of time (weeks) without a response.

 Maintainers reserve the right to close PRs they deem low-effort or AI-generated without review.

 Let's continue building a meaningful community!